Max Blumenthal: Hillary Clinton and Elie Wiesel

-Killing Gaza (2018)
+Gaza–Israel conflict

 Killing Gaza, a feature-length documentary Blumenthal made with filmmaker Dan Cohen, was released in 2018.
 The work concerned the 2014 Gaza War, seen from the perspective of the residents of Gaza.

-Gaza–Israel conflict

 According to a 2019 article by Bruce Bawer in Commentary magazine, Blumenthal has published content critical of the Israel Defense Forces and favorable to Hamas in the Israeli–Palestinian conflict.
 He has been sharply critical of Israel's conduct in the Gaza war.

 In November 2023, biology researcher Michal Perach wrote in Haaretz that Blumenthal had argued most Israelis were killed by Israeli soldiers during the October 7 attacks.
 Perach accused Blumenthal of manipulating sources by selectively cutting out inconvenient passages, editing, distorting and changing the meaning, and pushing details while obscuring the main facts.

 Blumenthal tweeted in December 2023 that Israel was "inventing stories of mass rape on October 7."
-Haaretz journalist Sagi Cohen and Jewish Insider writer Gabby Deutch accused him of spreading conspiracy theories about 7 October attack.
+Haaretz journalist Sagi Cohen and Jewish Insider writer Gabby Deutch accused him of spreading conspiracy theories about October 7 attack.

+In March 2024, Blumenthal attacked celebrity chef José Andrés for feeding Palestinians in Gaza because he used a jetty made with “genocidal biomatter.”

 On January 16, 2025, Blumenthal interrupted US Secretary of State Antony Blinken's final press conference to ask him why he continued to arm Israel "when we had a deal in May".